HoneyOak/chopping-board/JOURNAL.md

 ---
 title: "Chopping Board"
 author: "Divyam"
-description: "A 40 key split ortho focused on simplicity and versatility."
+description: "A 40 key split olkb focused on simplicity and versatility."
 created_at: "2025-07-10"
 ---

 # Road to Chopping Board
-Total hours so far:
+#### Total hours so far: 25.5
 ## 2025-07-11 Research (1.5 hours)
 Exploring current keyboard options and noting what I want.
 I like the minimalism of the Totem and the layout of the Corne.
 A low profile keyboard is a must.
 Aesthetics are just as important as ergonomics.
 Perhaps, then, a slightly staggered layout with a simple thumb cluster is what I should be going for.